Lagoped opts for regenerated nylon

 Nylon, an alternative to silk

-Appreciated for its resistance and its resemblance to silk, nylon is widely used in the textile industry, particularly for the manufacture of sports clothing.
-Its ability to repel liquids makes it an ideal material for outerwear such as windbreakers, trench coats, parkas and sportswear.
-In addition to its waterproofness, nylon stands out for its fineness, lightness, high resistance and extensibility , allowing it not to shrink or deform easily.
-The manufacture of polyamide involves complex chemical processes, requiring the use of toxic products.
+Appreciated for its strength and silk-like appearance, nylon is widely used in the textile industry, particularly for making sportswear.
+Its ability to repel liquids makes it an ideal material for outerwear such as windbreakers, trench coats, parkas, and sportswear.
+In addition to its waterproofness, nylon stands out for its fineness, lightness, high strength, and stretchability, allowing it not to shrink or deform easily.
+The production of polyamide involves complex chemical processes requiring the use of toxic substances.

 recycled nylon